Personal Statement for Graduate School

 - Learning through your failures and experiences

-Craft a Story of Development/Growth
+Craft a Story of Development or Growth

-State the Challenges You Have Faced
+State the Challenges you Have Faced

 - Social and economic obstacles you faced in your academic career.
 Show how these experiences can contribute to getting unique and better results.

-Exhibit Your Knowledge
+Exhibit your Knowledge

 If you are going to apply for a Ph.D. or a research-based degree, it is better to demonstrate your knowledge about the field.

-Highlight Your Goals
+Highlight your Goals

 Personal Statement for Graduate School Example

-I struggled to change this mindset by getting into Taif University on a complete merit basis.
+I managed to change this mindset by getting into Taif University on a complete merit basis.
 Throughout all the years I have spent in medical school, and even before that, I have been exclusively prepared for the obstacles that await me during residency.

 How to Improve the Above Personal Statement Example?